grimm00/pokehub/admin/docs/planning/sourcery-automation-plan.md

 ### Functional Requirements
 - ✅ Can extract Sourcery reviews from any Pokehub PR
-- ✅ Can generate priority matrix analysis automatically
+- ✅ Can generate clean markdown with priority matrix templates
-- ✅ Can export analysis to markdown files
+- ✅ Can export reviews to docs folder for manual assessment
 - ✅ Integrated into Git Flow workflow helper
 - ✅ Comprehensive documentation available
+- ✅ Manual assessment workflow is clear and easy to follow

 ### Quality Requirements
 - ✅ Scripts follow existing Pokehub conventions